TheSkepticalOwl/discordnationsbot/README.md

-# UDNbot
+# DiscordNationsBot
-This is a bot for servers in the UDN, which is a Nationstates-esque Discord roleplay network.
+This is a bot for servers in the DN